 Strontium Helps Bone Health

-Strontium has been used as a medicinal remedy for over 100 years.
-But its effects on bone health were first tested back in 1959, when researchers at the world-renowned Mayo Clinic treated a group of patients suffering severe bone loss with strontium.
+Strontium has worked as a medicinal remedy for over 100 years.
+But its effects on bone health were first tested back in 1959 when researchers at the world-renowned Mayo Clinic treated a group of patients suffering a severe bone loss with strontium.
 Much to their shock, every patient in the study experienced some level of improvement.

 But strontium is finally getting the attention it deserves, thanks to a wave of exciting clinical studies conducted over the last two years.
 The results make it clear that strontium could be the key to making your bones virtually unbreakable — and keep them that way for decades to come.
 Consider this:

-• In one study of elderly women over the age of 80, those who took strontium alone slashed their risk of fracture by 59% in the first 12 months of treatment.
+• In one study of older women over the age of 80, those who took strontium alone slashed their fracture risk by 59% in the first 12 months of treatment.

-• In another study published in the New England Journal of Medicine, women who added strontium to their bone-building program cut their risk of fracture by 49% in the first year.
+• In another study published in the New England Journal of Medicine, women who added strontium to their bone-building program cut their fracture risk by 49% in the first year.

-• Other studies show strontium slows the rate of height loss by an amazing 20%.
+• Other studies show strontium slows the rate of height loss by an impressive 20%.
 It also helps 20% more patients experience relief from back pain.

 Strontium performs double-duty action for boosting your bone health.
-Strontium not only slows down the breakdown of bone, it actually stimulates new bone growth.
-That’s unheard of.
+Strontium not only slows down the breakdown of bone it stimulates new bone growth.
 No other nutrient can work so well at doing both.

-Strontium may stimulate the replication of pre-osteoblasts, leading to an increased proliferation of osteoblasts (cells that build bone).
-This causes an increased synthesis of bone matrix.
+Strontium may stimulate the replication of pre-osteoblasts, leading to increased proliferation of osteoblasts (cells that build bone).
+Therefore, strontium helps the synthesis of the bone matrix.
 In terms of effects on osteoclasts (cells responsible for bone resorption), in vitro work shows that strontium directly inhibits their activity and prevents bone breakdown.

-Strontium attracts important minerals like calcium, magnesium, boron and zinc to absorb directly into your bones.
-As a result, your entire skeleton becomes thicker and stronger in a relatively short time — less than a year, in most cases.
+Strontium attracts essential minerals like calcium, magnesium, boron, and zinc to absorb directly into your bones.
+As a result, your entire skeleton becomes thicker and more potent in a relatively short time — less than a year, in most cases.
 In one study conducted at the prestigious McGill University in Montreal, patients who took strontium for only six months showed a remarkable 172% increase in the rate of bone formation.
 They felt less bone pain, too.

 There are more than enough studies on strontium’s benefits for building up bones and avoiding fractures.
 If you’re at high risk for osteoporosis, strontium may help.
-This is a non-toxic trace mineral that studies show can help fragile bones weakened by age, race, heredity, or other factors become stronger and more flexible.
+Strontium is a non-toxic trace mineral that studies show can help fragile bones weakened by age, race, heredity, or other factors become more robust and more flexible.
 Natural strontium is safe, even in high doses.
-Please don’t confuse it with strontium-90, the man-made, radioactive compound that has nothing to do with bone health!
+Please don’t confuse it with strontium-90, the artificial, radioactive compound that has nothing to do with bone health!

 Source: Dr. Nan Fuchs, http://tslota.com/?p=68

 For the best in bone health, try Swanson’s Strontium Citrate.
 Strontium is one of the most abundant elements on earth.
-It’s molecularly similar to calcium and is found in healthy bones and teeth.
-Strontium Citrate is a dietary form for supplementation, but because of its close molecular ties to calcium, it competes with absorption.
+It’s molecularly similar to calcium and is in healthy bones and teeth.
+Strontium Citrate is a dietary form for supplementation, but it competes with absorption because of its close molecular ties to calcium.
 That’s why we recommend taking a quality calcium supplement along with our Strontium Citrate.

-Note: Individuals with a severe renal impairment should check with a healthcare practitioner before using this product.
+Note: Individuals with severe renal impairment should check with a healthcare practitioner before using this product.